crinaileana2001/ATAD/README.md

 So the frontend can display it directly in an `<img src="...">` without extra libraries.

-Scanning the QR should hit the same redirect endpoint, so it is tracked like a normal click (as long as the scan opens the URL in a browser).
+Scanning the QR hits the same redirect endpoint, so it is tracked like a normal click (as long as the scan opens the URL in a browser).

 ---